flnzba/flnzba.github.io/src/content/post/14_current-state-quantum-chips/index.md

 ---
-title: '#14 The Current State of Quantum Computing: A Comprehensive Overview'
+title: '#14 The Current State of Quantum Computing Dec 2024'
-description: 'This article provides a detailed analysis of the latest quantum CPUs from leading companies, comparing their technological advancements and addressing the challenges that remain on the path to fully operational quantum computing systems.'
+description: 'This article provides a analysis and comparison of the latest quantum CPUs from leading companies.'
 publishDate: '28 December 2024'
 updatedDate: '28 December 2024'
 coverImage: